rookoo-ai/react-native-widget/README.md

 ### How to use

-1. Create a website channel in rookoo server by following the steps described here https://www.rookoo.ai/docs/channels/website
+1. Create a website channel in rookoo
 2. Replace `websiteToken` prop and `baseUrl` with your actual values

 **Basic Implementation:**